Why The Small Business Rescue Program Has Slowed Way Down

 Data from the Census Bureau show that PPP funding is finally catching up to demand.

 The bureau's Small Business Pulse survey has three weeks of data, starting on April 26 — the week the second round of PPP money opened.
 Over all three weeks, demand for PPP money didn't rise.
-Each week, around 75% of businesses said they had requested PPP money since the program opened.
+Each week, about 75% of businesses said they had requested PPP money since the program opened.

 But the share of businesses who had received the money rose steadily, from 38% in the first week to nearly 67% in the third week.
 So while there are still some businesses waiting on funds, it appears that the overwhelming majority that wanted PPP money have gotten it.